expo/expo/docs/README.md

 # Expo Documentation

+> This is a test to trigger the docs workflow

 This is the public documentation for **Expo**, its SDK, client and services.

 You can access this documentation online at https://docs.expo.io/.
 It's built using next.js on top of the https://github.com/zeit/docs codebase.